 Nepali Black Tea from Ilam, Nepal (Loose Leaf, Bold & Smooth)

-If you’re looking for Nepali tea, Nepal tea, or Ilam tea that tastes rich without harsh bitterness, this collection is for you.
-Our loose leaf black tea from Nepal is crafted in small batches for natural sweetness, deep aroma, and a clean finish— the kind of cup that feels “complete” even without sugar.
+If you’re searching for Nepali tea from Nepal’s Ilam tea region—often described as Nepal tea with a smoother finish—this collection is for you.
+Our loose leaf black tea from Nepal is crafted in small batches for natural sweetness, deep aroma, and a clean finish (so it tastes rich without harsh bitterness).

 Choose by taste: mellow + sweet, breakfast-strong, aromatic + layered, deep + grounding, or tippy + bright for a lighter, more fragrant cup.